Patterson–Gimlin film: Philip Morris

-Morris would not consent to release the video to National Geographic, the re-creation's sponsor, claiming he had not had adequate time to prepare and that the month was in the middle of his busy season.
-However, he has not attempted to create a suit more to his liking since that time.
+Morris would not consent to release the video to National Geographic, the recreation's sponsor, claiming he had not had adequate time to prepare and that the month was in the middle of his busy season.

 Bob Heironimus

 Bob Heironimus claims to have been the figure depicted in the Patterson film.
 Heironimus says he had not previously publicly discussed his role in the hoax because he hoped to be paid eventually and was afraid of being convicted of fraud had he confessed.
 After speaking with his lawyer he was told that since he had not been paid for his involvement in the hoax, he could not be held accountable.

 A month after watching the December 28, 1998, Fox-television special World's Greatest Hoaxes: Secrets Finally Revealed?, he went public, via a January 30 press release by his lawyer, Barry Woodard, in a Yakima newspaper story.
 He stated, "I'm telling the truth.
 I'm tired after thirty-seven years."
 Five days later, a second newspaper story reported that his "lawyer's office has been inundated with calls from media outlets. ...
 'We're just sort of waiting for the dust to settle,' he said, explaining he and his client are evaluating offers."
 He also said, "We anticipate that we will be telling the full story to somebody rather quickly."

-Heironimus's name was first publicly revealed, and his allegations first publicly detailed, five years later, in Greg Long's book, The Making of Bigfoot, which includes testimony that corroborates Heironimus' claims:
+Heironimus's name was first publicly revealed, and his allegations first publicly detailed, five years later, in Greg Long's book, The Making of Bigfoot, which includes testimony that corroborates Heironimus's claims: